Daniel Rincón (tennis)

 Daniel Rincón Yagüe (born 7 January 2003) is a Spanish tennis player.

-He has a career high ATP singles ranking of world No. 181, achieved on 4 December 2023.
-He also has a career high doubles ranking of No. 148 achieved on 30 September 2024.
-He has won one ATP Challenger Tour singles and four doubles titles.
+He has a career high ATP singles ranking of world No. 181 achieved on 4 December 2023 and a career high doubles ranking of No. 148 achieved on 30 September 2024.
+He has won two ATP Challenger Tour singles and five doubles titles.

 Career

 Juniors

 Rincón won the 2021 US Open boys' singles title, defeating Shang Juncheng in the final.
 He also reached the 2021 Wimbledon Boys' Doubles final alongside Abedallah Shelbayh, but was defeated by Edas Butvilas and Alejandro Manzanera Pertusa.

-2023-2024: Maiden Challenger titles, ATP singles debut
+2023-2024: Maiden Challenger title, ATP singles debut

 Rincón won his first ATP Challenger doubles title at the 2023 Murcia Open, partnering Abedallah Shelbayh after they received entry into the draw as alternates.

 He made his ATP Tour debut in Barcelona as a wildcard and lost to Jason Kubler.
 He qualified for the main draw at the 2023 Geneva Open but lost in the first round to Roberto Carballés Baena in three sets.

 Rincón received a wildcard for the 2024 Barcelona Open Banc Sabadell but lost to Facundo Díaz Acosta.
 He won his first Challenger singles title at the 2024 Tampere Open, defeating Calvin Hemery in the final.